Budgeting is the simple act of deciding how you want to spend your money.

 Think about the things that are important to you when it comes to money.
 Maybe your priority is to have a nice home.
 Maybe your priority is a hobby, or travel or new toys for your children.

-With the priority method, you choose what’s important to you and rank them in order.
-Set aside money for the most important things first, and then keep going down the list.
+With the priority method, you choose what’s important to you and rank them in order and allocate funds accordingly, addressing your top priorities first and continuing down the list.
 When you run out of money, the items left on the list aren’t important enough to worry about.

-The priority method doesn’t insist on any limits or self-denial.
+This method allows for customization and avoids strict limits.
 If you want to have a big house that costs 75% of your income, that’s allowed.
 If it’s important to have a nice retirement, put savings at the top of your list.
 If it’s more important to go on a great vacation every year than to buy a new car, that’s a valid choice.
 You get to choose where your money goes.

 Be warned that you may need to make some difficult choices, and if you’re not careful you may find that things you thought were unimportant actually matter a great deal.